Clanker Cloud agent onboarding

 ```

-The installer downloads the desktop app, opens it, waits for the local backend, creates a local-first Clanker Cloud `agent` account, and leaves the auth handoff pending inside the app.
+The public installer downloads the desktop app, opens it, and waits for the local backend.
+It deliberately does not call account, MCP, or setup endpoints: those require the per-launch capability held by the desktop app.

 Agents that only need the current macOS artifact can download without waiting for the website JavaScript: